flightaware/piaware/README.md

 It does this using a program, piaware, aided by some support programs.

 * piaware - establishes an encrypted session to FlightAware and forwards data
-* faup1090 - run by piaware to connect to dump1090 and translate between its formats and FlightAware's
+* faup1090 - run by piaware to connect to dump1090 or some other program producing beast-style ADS-B data and translate between its format and FlightAware's
 * piaware-config - used to configure piaware like with a FlightAware username and password
 * piaware-status - used to check the status of piaware